 What is the accuracy of the edge?

 Key points necessary to determine the potential accuracy of an edge are the strength of scattering in that edge and the accuracy of calculating the edge cross-section.
 K- and L-edges tend to have small scattering cross-sections and will give a low signal.
 Standard algorithms can be used to compute cross-sections accurately, and thus, these edges are generally preferred for quantification.
-However, for high Z elements, the ionization energy will be too high to be easily measured.
+However, the ionization energy will be too high for high Z elementsto be easily measured.

-For M-, N-, and O-edges, you will get higher cross-sections, and access to higher Z elements.
+For M-, N-, and O-edges, you will get higher cross-sections and access to higher Z elements.
 These edges are more difficult to quantify because they have less reliable computed cross-sections.

 Are there other edges present?

-The fundamental aim of elemental quantification is to identify, extract and quantify elemental specific information.
+The fundamental aim of elemental quantification is to identify, extract, and quantify elemental-specific information.
 By doing so, you can convert the spectrum to meaningful analytical quantities.